 Welcome to Stepping Stones!
-Our kindergarten offers a unique Early Years learning experience for young children from the age of 1.5 years to 6 years.
+Our kindergarten offers a unique Early Years learning experience for young children from the age 9 months to 6 years.
 The kindergarten provides an exceptionally happy and creative atmosphere, helping and encouraging children to develop into independent and confident individuals.

 The kindergarten is a hidden gem.
 Our grounds are a beautiful garden oasis featuring windings pathways, tall trees and flowers.
 A natural haven for children where there are many climbing frames, a play house, a giant sand pit, a play boat, swings,slide, and an extensive football and sports playing field.